aelfric/ncfl-livedocs/ld.md

    can request to review the evidence and decide how it impacts your decision.

 You can consult the TAB Room for help resolving these issues, but we cannot make the decision for you.

+### Judge Reminder

+Good judges make decisions only on what was debated by the contestants in the round.
+The judges should distance themselves from the content of the debate.
+Personal values of the judges should not influence the decision.

 ```{include="equity.md"}